 Gain or Loss on Sale, Taxable Exchange or Other Taxable Disposition of Ordinary Shares difference between (1) the sum of the amount of cash and the fair market value of any property received in such disposition and (2) the U.S. Holder's adjusted tax basis in its Ordinary Shares so disposed of.
 A U.S. Holder's adjusted tax basis in its Ordinary Shares will generally equal the U.S. Holder's acquisition cost for such Ordinary Shares (or, in the case of Ordinary Shares received upon exercise of a Warrant, the U.S. Holder's initial basis for such Ordinary Shares, as discussed below), less any prior distributions treated as a return of capital.
-Long-term capital gains recognized by non-corporate U.S. Holder's enerally eligible under current law for reduced rates of tax.
-If the U.S. Holder's holding period for the Ordinary Shares so disposed of is one year or less, any gain on a sale or other taxable disposition of the shares would be subject to short-term capital gain treatment and would be taxed at ordinary income tax rates.
+Long-term capital gains recognized by non-corporate U.S. Holder's none year or less, any gain on a sale or other taxable disposition of the shares would be subject to short-term capital gain treatment and would be taxed at ordinary income tax rates.
 The deductibility of capital losses is subject to limitations.